Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [list]
 [*] Faction heroes now will have a much larger variety of XCOM abilities.
 [*] Cross-class abilities for regular soldiers are also somewhat expanded.
-[*] Colonel-rank perks, like Rapid Fire and Saturation Fire, can no longer be cross-class abilities.
 [/list]